Hillsborough papers should be released - MPs

 Mrs May said: "I will do everything in my power to ensure the families and the public get the truth.

-"No government papers will be withheld from the panel, no attempts to suppress publication will be made, no stone left unturned."'Act of brutality'
+"No government papers will be withheld from the panel, no attempts to suppress publication will be made, no stone left unturned."

 The independent Hillsborough panel already has some cabinet papers, she said.